Keperra

 An assessment of population growth drivers in Keperra reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Keperra's population is approximately 7,936 as of November 2025.
-This represents an increase of 520 people, a 7.0% rise from the 2021 Census figure of 7,416.
-The growth is inferred from the estimated resident population of 7,591 in June 2024 and additional validated new addresses since the Census date.
-This results in a population density of 1,529 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Keperra's growth rate of 7.0% since the census is close to the SA3 area's rate of 8.0%, indicating strong growth fundamentals.
-Overseas migration contributed approximately 77.4% of overall population gains in recent periods.
+Keperra's population was approximately 7,737 as of February 2026.
+This figure represents an increase of 321 people, a rise of 4.3%, since the 2021 Census which recorded a population of 7,416.
+The change is inferred from the estimated resident population of 7,591 in June 2024 and an additional 178 validated new addresses since the Census date.
+This results in a density ratio of 1,490 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 77.4% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 using 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings based on ABS Greater Capital Region projections released in 2023, using 2022 data for each age cohort.
-Considering projected demographic shifts, national areas are expected to have lower quartile growth.
-Keperra is anticipated to grow by 293 persons to 2041, reflecting a decrease of 0.7% in total over the 17 years based on the latest annual ERP population numbers.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
+Considering projected demographic shifts, lower quartile growth is anticipated nationally, with the area expected to grow by 293 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 1.9% over the 17 years.

 Frequently Asked Questions - Population